Blastic plasmacytoid dendritic cell neoplasm: Prognosis

 Due to the high rates of recurrence following initial therapy and the short overall survival times of individuals with BPDCN, prognosis of the disease is poor.
 However, further study of treatment regimens that include intrathecal chemotherapy and hematological stem cell transplantation in initial treatment regimens (see previous section) and newer non-chemotherapeutic drug treatments (see next section) may improve this situation.

 Research

 UCART123

 UCART123 are chimeric T cell receptor-bearing cells, i.e. T lymphocytes engineered to bear a monoclonal antibody that directs them to attack and kill BPDCN cells.
 The intravenous infusion of these cells in patients with BPDCN is in phase 1 clinical trials but in September 2017, the Federal Drug Administration suspended these because one patient developed a Grade 5 (i.e. lethal) cytokine release syndrome (see UCART123#CAR-T cancer treatment).
 The suspension was lifted in November 2017 after the trial used reduced amounts of the cells and with additional conditions were applied.
 A new phase 1 clinical trial is now recruiting 76 new patients to study the safety and efficacy of UCAR123 in treating BPDCN.
-The study began in June 2017 and is scheduled to end in December 2021.
+The study began in June 2017 and was scheduled to end in December 2021.
+However, due to sponsorship decisions, it was canceled.